 I began practicing Chinese Kung Fu, Tai Chi Chuan, Ba Gua Zhang in high school, training in North Carolina, Taipei, and in mainland China.
-In 2013, I started studying with a range of dance artists teaching during summers at the American Dance Festival.
+In 2013, I started to study with dance artists teaching at the American Dance Festival.
 My choreography investigates how approaches to improvisation such as Gaga, Contact Improvisation, and William Forsythe's Improvisation Technologies can push traditional martial arts technique into the realm of contemporary dance.
-In 2017, I completed an MFA in Dance at the University of Wisconsin, Milwaukee and have presented choreography at Goodyear Arts in Charlotte, North Carolina, at performance festivals hosted by the Black Mountain College Museum, at the Asheville Fringe Festival, the North Carolina Dance Festival, and at the Midwest Alternative Dance Festival.
+In 2017, I completed an MFA in Dance at the University of Wisconsin, Milwaukee and have since presented choreography at Goodyear Arts in Charlotte, North Carolina, at performance festivals hosted by the Black Mountain College Museum, at the Asheville Fringe Festival, the North Carolina Dance Festival, the Midwest Alternative Dance Festival, and the Richmond Dance Festival.

 Site Photography: Aspen Hochhalter, Taylor Skala

 I studied West-African drumming, jazz drums, and mallet percussion while pursuing collegiate and graduate degrees in philosophy.
-In 2012, I began composing music for dance and accompanying dance classes during the summers at the American Dance Festival and during the year at the Charlotte Ballet.
+In 2012, I began composing music for dance and accompanying dance classes at the American Dance Festival and at the Charlotte Ballet.

 As an undergraduate at Winthrop University,